empovit/openshift-on-vmware-with-vgpu/docs/troubleshooting.md

 Full Terraform output is also dumped into _&lt;temp_directory&gt;/terraform.stdout.[.timestamp]_ and _&lt;temp_directory&gt;/terraform.stderr[.timestamp]_.

-If you are seeing a dependency incompatibility error similar to the one below, most likely upgrading the ESXi version has failed:
+If you are seeing a dependency incompatibility error similar to the one below, most likely upgrading the ESXi version has silently failed for some reason:

 ```
 [DependencyError]